+Throughout this paper big-O notation will be used in the same way.
+We will use subscripts in big-O notation to denote dependence of the implied constant on the variables in the subscript.
+In particular, when big-O is used without a subscript, the implied constant is a fixed number (independent of $d, q, n$ and $\varphi$).
+The estimates hold for all values of $d$, $q$, and $n$, unless otherwise noted. \end{remark}

-The connection of these problems to Galois theory is established via the Chebotarev Density Theorem.
-Specifically, it can be shown that $\#f(\F_q)=Cq + O(\sqrt{q})$, where $C$ is the proportion of elements of the Galois group of $f(x)-t$ over $\bar{\F}_q(t)$ fixing some root of $f(x)-t$ as long as the extension is \textit{geometric}, that is, the splitting field of $f^n(x)-t$ does not contain an algebraic extension of $\F_q$.
+The connection of these problems to Galois theory is established via the Chebotarev density theorem.
+Specifically, if $t$ is transcendental over $\F_q$, $\#f(\F_q)=Cq + O_d(\sqrt{q})$, where $C$ is the proportion of elements in the Galois group of the splitting field of $f(x)-t$ over ${\F}_q(t)$ fixing some root of $f(x)-t$, provided the extension is \textbf{geometric}, that is, the splitting field of $f^n(x)-t$ does not contain a nontrivial algebraic extension of $\F_q$.
+The coefficient in Birch and Swinnerton-Dyer's result is precisely the proportion of elements of $S_d$ with a fixed point.
 An analogous result holds for a generating coset of the Galois group of $f(x)-t$ over $\bar{\F}_q(t)$ in the Galois group of $f(x)-t$ over ${\F}_q(t)$ for the non-geometric case.
-This idea was also used by Cohen to on work toward this and several related problems \cite{Cohen2}.
-Odoni used this idea to study iterated polynomials, although he was looking at a different application \cite{odoni}.
-We build on some of his work here.
+This idea was also used by Cohen on work toward this and several related questions \cite{Cohen2}.
+Odoni used similar methods to study iterated polynomials, although he was looking at a different application \cite{odoni}.
+We build on some of Odoni's work here.